tylrhnry/tylrhnry.github.io/README.md

 This updates the yarn.lock file, so to have nix keep the build reproducible, you can run `yarn2nix > yarn.nix`.
 This lets nix keep track of everything declaratively/reproducibly.

-Run `yarn build` to build the app for production and put in the build folder
+Run `yarn build` to build the app for production and put in the build folder Run `yarn deploy` to deploy the app to github and have the changes reflected in the site link